-Bendigo Community Health Services has vowed to play a role in ensuring the Royal Commission into Family Violence leads to a culture change.
+Bendigo Community Health Services has vowed to play a role in ensuring the Royal Commission into Family Violence leads to a culture change and better outcomes for families.

 BCHS CEO Kim Sykes said the 227 recommendations and the state government's determination to achieve real reform were important steps in addressing family violence.